micheleurbani/net_flow_opt/README.md

 # NetFlowOpt: resolve maintenance scheduling on networked systems

-The repository contains support software to run the model presented in the paper **Maintenance optimization on a network flow problem: a bi-objective approach**.
+The repository contains support software to run the model presented in the paper *An approach for bi-objective maintenance scheduling on a networked system with limited resources*.
 To run the model, a GUI was built using Plotly Dash and it is thus available as a web-app.